mjcull/R4H2O/manuscript/4_tidyverse.md

 ```

 ### Add the trend line the THM time series.
 Experiment with the two different methods
-You can keep adding layers to a *ggplot* visualisation, as shown below.
+You can keep adding layers to a *ggplot* visualisation, as shown in Figure 4.10.

 {format: r, line-numbers: false}
 ```